-- (a) The time by his watch. - (b) The side of the field which each Linesman will take in each half of the match. - (c) Their duties prior to the commencement of the game, such as the examination of the appurtenances of the game. - (d) Which shall be the senior Linesman in case of need. - (e) The position to be taken for corner-kicks. - (f) The sign that he has noticed his Linesman, but has overruled the indication therefrom. - (g) Which action in the throw-in shall be the province of the Linesman, and which that of the Referee, e.g., many Referees ask their Linesmen to watch for foot-faults whilst they look for the hand-faults.
+- (a) the time by his watch; - (b) the side of the field which each linesman shall take in each half of the match; - (c) their duties prior to the start of the game, such as checking the appurtenances on the field; - (d) who shall be the senior linesman if need be; - (e) their positioning during corner-kicks; - (f) the sign denoting that he has noticed his linesman's signal but has overruled it; - (g) which detail in the throw-in shall be observed by the linesman and which by the referee.
+Some referees ask their linesmen to watch out for foot faults while they themselves concentrate on hand faults.

-Referees should not necessarily keep to one diagonal of the field of play.
-If the state of the ground, wind, sun or other conditions demand a change to the opposite diagonal, a Referee should indicate to his Linesmen his intention to make such a change-over, and the Linesmen will at once take over the other half of their particular Lines.
-One advantage of such a change of diagonal is that the surface of the ground, next to the touch-line, will be less severely worn because the whole length of the field will be utilized.
+Referees must not necessarily keep to one diagonal of the field of play.
+If the state of the ground or the weather demands a switch to the opposite diagonal, the referee shall indicate his intention to make such a change-over to the linesmen, who shall immediately move to the other half of their line.
+One advantage of such a change in diagonal is that the surface of the ground next to the touch-line will be less worn out because the whole length of the field will be utilised.